awsdocs/aws-doc-sdk-examples/kotlin/usecases/workflow_sagemaker_pipes/Readme.md

 To use this tutorial, you need the following:

-+ An AWS account
++ An AWS account.
-+ A Java IDE (this tutorial uses the IntelliJ IDE)
++ A Java IDE (this tutorial uses the IntelliJ IDE).
-+ Java JDK 1.8
++ Java JDK 1.8.
-+ Gradle 6.8 or higher
++ Gradle 6.8 or higher.
-+ Setup your development environment.
++ You must set up your development environment.
 For more information, see [Setting up the AWS SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup.html).

 To view pipelines in SageMaker Studio, you need to [set up an Amazon SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html).

 To use geospatial capabilities, [you need to use a supported Region](https://docs.aws.amazon.com/sagemaker/latest/dg/geospatial.html).

-You must download and use these files to successfully run this code example:
+To successfully run this code example, you must download and use the following files:

 + GeoSpatialPipeline.json
 + latlongtest.csv

-These files are located on GitHub in this folder [sample_files](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/resources/sample_files).
+These files are located on GitHub in [sample_files](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/resources/sample_files).

-### Kotlin Lambda Function
+### Kotlin Lambda function

-To successfully run this example, you need to create the Kotlin Sagemaker Lambda function by creating a .jar file and then placing the .jar file into an Amazon S3 bucket.
+To successfully run this example, you need to create the Kotlin Sagemaker Lambda function by creating a .jar file and then placing the .jar file into an S3 bucket.
 You can find this project here: [Create the SageMaker geospatial Lambda function using the AWS SDK for Kotlin](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/kotlin/usecases/workflow_sagemaker_lambda).

 ### Instructions